eikek/docspell/modules/microsite/docs/doc/metadata.md

 - websites
 - e-mails

-The website an e-mails can be added as contact information.
+The website and e-mails can be added as contact information.
 If these three are present, you should get good matches from docspell.
 All other fields of an organization and person are not used during document processing.
 They might be useful when using this as a real